krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 brings coherence to the analysis—it defines which signals and interactions we choose to focus on, and why.

-In summary, the boundary allows us to bring a coherent set of elements and related signals together for analysis.
-That analysis focuses on how these signals interact in _time_.
+> The boundary allows us to bring a coherent set of elements and
+> related signals together for analysis.
+That analysis focuses on how these
+> signals interact in _time_.

 Constructing an appropriate set of element-boundary signals is *the* key modeling decision.
 But once these are defined, much of the machinery of the